h1pmnh/sqli-dojo-docker/README.md

 Please *do not* use the issue tracker to ask for help on exploiting SQL injections, such issues will be closed immediately without response.
 Instead, we would encourage asking your scenario in a community where you are more likely to get many eyeballs, either on Twitter/X or one of the many suitable Discord servers that cover this type of issue.
 Feel free to reference our project and any specific configurations when asking for help in these other forums.

 ## To-Do

+These aren't done yet!

-INSERT statement, middle parameter injection in stored proc invocation
+ * INSERT statement, middle parameter
+ * injection in stored proc invocation
-SOAP?
+ * Real SOAP

-injection on error pages e.g. 500 or the like
+ * Injection on error pages e.g. 500 or the like

-character limit e.g. 64 characters
+ * Character limit e.g. 64 characters

-2nd order into PDF, into CSV, into ZIP?
+ * 2nd order into PDF, into CSV, into ZIP?
+ * case sensitive / insensitive
+ * add a docker-compose configuration with mod_security
+ * header-based injection
+ * cookie-based injection